Skip to main content

 Incompletes.
 An incomplete must be completed and a grade officially recorded no later than eight weeks from the first day of classes in the semester following the one in which a student received an incomplete.
 A student who receives an incomplete at the end of the semester must complete the required work and deliver it to the supervising faculty member in time for the faculty member to read and evaluate the work, and file the final grade, by the eighth-week deadline.
 Any incomplete course not finished within this time frame will result in an F for the course.
 It will be the responsibility of students to ensure that they deliver work in time for the supervising faculty member to submit a grade by the deadline, and the responsibility of faculty to notify the DGS (not just the Graduate School) of the grade.
 At the beginning of each semester, the DGS will remind students and faculty of the deadline for completing and grading incompletes.
 Students may appeal, in writing, to the Graduate Program Committee (GPC) for more than eight weeks in which to finish incompletes (and have them graded).
 Appeals should be delivered to the GPC no later than October 1 (for incompletes due to expire in a fall semester) and February 15 (for those expiring in the spring).

 Remote Assistantships.
-Under exceptional circumstances, students may petition the DGS and the Department Chair to meet the work requirements of their graduate assistantship or research assistantship remotely.
-The student must provide the DGS a formal petition letter using the departmental letterhead.
+Vanderbilt University Graduate School Policy requires funded students, who are not on a Leave of Absence, to be in residence.
+The only exception to this is if field work requires the student to work remotely.
+Under these exceptional circumstances, students may petition the DGS and the Department Chair to meet the work requirements of their graduate assistantship or research assistantship remotely.
+The student must provide the DGS a formal petition letter.
 This petition must be accompanied by a faculty sponsor’s signed agreement letter to accept the student as their GA/RA for the duration of the student’s time away from campus.
-This agreement must also make clear that the faculty member understands that this student may be the only GA/RA assigned to them during this period.
-Students are strongly discouraged from asking faculty other than their primary adviser to agree to this arrangement.
-If a student asks faculty other than the primary adviser to agree to this arrangement, a formal support letter using the departmental letterhead from the primary adviser is required.
+If approved by the DGS and Chair, the DGS will then petition the Graduate School for approval.

 Terminal Master’s Degrees.
 Occasionally, early-career students make the determination that they should not advance further in the Ph.D. program.
 Students should consult with the DGS to determine if the receipt of a terminal M.A. degree is necessary and possible as soon as s/he is convinced that this may be the best course of action.
 This is especially important because—as explained above—all of the requirements for the M.A. (terminal or not) must be completed by July 15 following the second year.